Contact Us

 All this is to point out that this is certainly a worthy and efficient ministry to contribute funds to.
 However, there is no American/western ministry front.
 There is no Paypal in Pakistan.
 In 2014 I showed Jamshaid a credit card, and he did not know what it was or how it worked.
 I had to explain the whole western credit card system to him.
 The Pakistanis deal strictly in cash.

 Javied investigated the possibility of opening up a bank account in the ministry's name, rather than his own, with a plan to then use a government-approved auditor/notary to attest to the accounting of funds spent.
-However, after visiting banks to try to do this, he was informed that it would be very difficult to get approval from any bank to open up such a bank account, since his organization is a Christian organization, and the government (and any major business institution) is Muslim.
+However, after visiting banks to try to do this, he was told that it would be very difficult to get approval from any bank to open up such a bank account, since his organization is a Christian organization, and the government (and any major business institution) is Muslim.
 He was told that it would be no problem opening up a bank account in his own name.
 In any event, Javied is not only willing, but considers it his duty to provide an accounting of how all money is spent.
 I am sharing this information to show that they are making an effort in this regard, despite the widespread economic discrimination against Christians in Pakistan.

 As of November of 2019, we visited there again to find out that they now had four CSF locations, the original one at Youhanabad #2 (now sometimes referred to as "New Youhanabad"), one at Khaliq Nagar, which they have called "CSF #2," one at Sharif Park (meeting on a roof), which they have called "CSF #3," and one near Khand Village, which they have called "CSF #4."
 They are operating four primary schools, two adult literacy classes (one at CSF #1 and one at CSF #2), and one sewing vocational program (at CSF #2).
-They have a vision to buy land across from CSF #3 (see the second documentary video on the home page), add programs (such as adult literacy and sewing vocational programs at the locations that don't presently have them), and fund more sewing machines, ideally such that they can again give the sewing machines away to the student graduates at the end of each program to kickstart their individual businesses.
+They had a vision to buy land across from CSF #3 (see the second documentary video on the home page), add programs (such as adult literacy and sewing vocational programs at the locations that don't presently have them), and fund more sewing machines, ideally such that they can again give the sewing machines away to the student graduates at the end of each program to kickstart their individual businesses.

 Christians are allowed to do their own thing in Pakistan without threat of physical harm, for the most part, but they are a heavily discriminated class, much like African Americans were in America from 1863 to 1963.
 They are denied jobs, privileges, and get paid the lowest wages.
 They are simply despised and looked down upon by the Muslim majority.
 This is why Javied and others don't have lucrative opportunities for earning or otherwise obtaining money in Pakistan.
 They depend on sponsorship by people like me and you.

 I hope this helps to explain the financial situation.
 They are really doing an incredible job with the financial resources that they have, and I, for one, am glad to be one of their supporters.
+Again, feel free to contact me to verify that all this is both real and worthwhile.